rikiwang96/Internship-Match-making/README.md

 Our presentation slides:
 https://drive.google.com/file/d/1BTHaPaJPSbmw2ccWBMTkYz4RtS6e7t3T/view?usp=sharing

+The structure of the code:
+Folders:
+    app: core code here:
+        routes.py: for running logic (jumping between pages, functions, parsing the forms)
+        forms.py: all forms used in the webpages are defined here
+        models.py: this class has the same structure as the tables in the database ("app.db")
+        The three clases above are the most important classes in this project.

+        Folder: templates
+            all frontend webpages are defined here.

+        emails and tasks: interfaces for some potential future work (automatically sending emails, etc)
+        __init__.py: all the dependencies are listed here, and doing some configration before running the system.

+    files: uploaded files are stored here, for example, the CVs of the students.
+The "AceStream.pdf" is the result of a test, please
+           ignore it.

+    migrations: deals the migrated databases, this is used to decrease coupling, because there is no database creation script (sql) in this system.

+    logs: logs are here

+Other files:
+    config.py for configrations, settings.py for settings, run.py for running the system.

+How to run the system:
+Please execute "run.py" with no argument.
+(Please install the packages needed first, as listed below or have a look at "__init__.py")

 Running Environment:
 Armin, R. (2010).
 The Python micro framework for building web applications.
 Retrieved from: https://github.com/pallets/flask